 The Modern Languages and Cultures Department is committed to educating the whole person.
 Our mission is to create future professionals concerned with social justice and equip them with adequate skills for its practice domestically and abroad.

-Our programs in Arabic, Chinese, French, Italian, Japanese and Spanish provide students with:
+Our programs in Arabic, Chinese, French, Japanese, and Spanish provide students with:

 Our curricula are the gateway to cultivating citizens of the world.
 We seek to educate multicultural, responsible leaders, who are engaged with empowering traditionally-marginalized communities and pursuing the common good of diverse peoples.